 U.S. District Court for the Southern District of California

 U.S. District Court for the Central District of California

 Asian Pacific American Bar Association of Silicon Valley, Member

-San Francisco Intellectual Property Law Association, Member
+San Francisco Intellectual Property Law Association, Patent Chair

 While we are pleased to have you contact us by telephone, surface mail, electronic mail, or by facsimile transmission, contacting Kilpatrick Townsend & Stockton LLP or any of its attorneys does not create an attorney-client relationship.
 The formation of an attorney-client relationship requires consideration of multiple factors, including possible conflicts of interest.
 An attorney-client relationship is formed only when both you and the Firm have agreed to proceed with a defined engagement.